Sherwood Arkansas LSAT Course offerings

-- Instructors who have scored in at least the 98th percentile on an actual Law School Admission Test
+- Instructors who have scored in at least the 98th percentile on an officially administered LSAT

-- The complete five-volume set of TestMasters LSAT books delivered free via courier, including materials that contain over 6500 real LSAT questions
+- The complete five-volume set of TestMasters LSAT books delivered free via courier, including licensed use of over 8000 real LSAT questions

-- Four proctored (and eleven additional) full-length LSAT PrepTests and access to comprehensive score analyses for each
+- Six proctored (and twelve additional) full-length diagnostics and access to comprehensive score analyses for each

-- Comprehensive homework assignments that contain actual LSAT questions, LSAT study drills, numerous analyses and other LSAT study tools, and a systematic question type classification for every released LSAT question
+- Comprehensive homework assignments that contain real LSAT prep questions, LSAT prep drills, numerous analyses and other LSAT review tools, and a systematic question type classification for every released LSAT question

 - Access to the best LSAT preparation methods and techniques in the world

-- Written or video explanations for each logic game, line reference notes for every reading comp passage, and written, video or audio explanations for many logical reasoning questions
+- Written or video explanations for each logic game, line reference notes for every reading comp passage, and written, video or audio explanations for selected logical reasoning questions

-- Full access to the LSAT study tools in our Online Resource Center—here, students can score diagnostic exams, examine score reports, take psychometric quizzes, view instructional videos and study written explanations, use the Flawed Methods of Reasoning database, access specific questions using the LSAT Search Engine, and receive academic bulletins concerning the LSAT and law school admissions
+- Full access to the LSAT study tools in the TestMasters Online Resource Center—here, you can score LSAT PrepTests, examine score reports, take psychometric quizzes, watch instructional videos and read written explanations, improve their understanding of arguments with the Flawed Methods of Reasoning database, access questions using the LSAT Search Engine, and review academic bulletins concerning the LSAT and law school admissions

 Online LSAT Course

-- More than thirty hours of LSAT prep videos featuring TestMasters founder Robin Singh, who holds the world record for perfect scores on the LSAT
+- Over 120 hours of LSAT prep videos by TestMasters founder Robin Singh, the world record-holder for perfect scores on the LSAT

-- Full access to the LSAT study tools in the TestMasters Online Resource Center—use the Online Resource Center to score diagnostics, examine score reports, take psychometric quizzes, view instructional videos and study written explanations, use the Flawed Methods of Reasoning database, access questions using the LSAT Search Engine, and receive special bulletins concerning the LSAT and law school admissions
+- Full access to the LSAT study tools in our Online Resource Center—use the Online Resource Center to score LSAT Prep Tests, examine score reports, study LSAT vocabulary with psychometric quizzes, view instructional videos and study written explanations, improve their understanding of arguments with the Flawed Methods of Reasoning database, locate questions using the LSAT Search Engine, and receive academic bulletins concerning the LSAT and law school admissions

-- The complete set of TestMasters coursebooks delivered free via courier, including access to all previously released LSAT questions (over 6500 total)
+- The complete five-volume set of TestMasters coursebooks delivered free via courier, including materials that contain over 8000 real LSAT questions

 - Access to TestMasters’ copyrighted methods and techniques

-- Ten full-length diagnostic exams with comprehensive performance analyses available for each
+- Eighteen full-length LSAT PrepTests with comprehensive score analyses available for each

-What are the different ways that I can register for the Sherwood TestMasters LSAT Course?
+What is the registration process for the Sherwood TestMasters LSAT Course?

 Once I complete the TestMasters LSAT preparation course, should I take the LSAT right away?